Frequently Asked Questions

 Is a Power Supply Required to Set Up and Use the Emergency Tent?

 No, no mains connection is required.
-The inflatable Emergency Tent can be set up using a hand pump or a battery-powered electric pump.
+The inflatable emergency tent can be set up using a hand pump or a battery-powered electric pump.
 It does not require continuous airflow for use.

 -